- Education and Science

-Family Time with Family Game Night/Snuggle Time
+Quality Time with Family Game Night or Snuggle Time

 Tip: If the weather’s nice out, take your dog for a walk or give your cat some fresh air and sunshine.
 Take your family out and go exploring around your town.
 Have a spare cooler to keep your food cold.
 You can always eat out, dine in, or create your own meals.
 Check out your museums or local gardens and parks.
 Going for a hike to give everyone some exercise.

-Meditate/Pray and Power Nap
+Meditate, Pray, and Power Nap

 Read a Good Book, Magazine or Newspaper